kpzerg/spongebot/README.md

 # spongebot
-Run '''npm install''' and update the '''auth.json''' file in both the client and server folder.
+Run `npm install` and update the `auth.json` file in both the client and server folder.